J-81/GeneLab_Data_Processing-1/RNAseq/Previous_GL-DPPD-7101_Revisions/GL-DPPD-7101-E.md

 RSEM Count results are additionally summarized as follows:

 - MultiQC is used to compile RSEM count reports in [step 8b](#8b-compile-rsem-count-logs)
-- The total number of genes expressed per sample are tabulated in new [step 8c](#8c-tablulate-total-number-of-genes-expressed-per-sample-in-r)
+- The total number of genes expressed per sample are calculated in new [step 8c](#8c-calculate-total-number-of-genes-expressed-per-sample-in-r)

 The DESeq2 Normalization and DGE step for datasets with ERCC spike-in, [step 9a](#9a-for-datasets-with-ercc-spike-in), was modified as follows: